 2. Micromanaging New Roles

 The second mistake is micromanaging during the first few weeks because you’re afraid they will fail if you don’t maintain supervision over them.
-Micromanagement leads to a lack of trust in the employee’s abilities and also increases feelings of frustration and resentment towards management among new hires.
+Micromanagement leads to a lack of trust in the employee’s abilities and also increases feelings of frustration and resentment towards application performance management among new hires.
 This can also be true of veterans that have been placed in a different department or role.

 If they feel like they aren’t trusted to complete work without being watched every step of the way, this develops into underperformance or lack of engagement.
 Give them some time to acclimate and let them make mistakes.
 This is the only way you can help them improve in the appropriate areas.